widdix/learn-cloudformation/lab3-functions/README.md

 # Lab 3: Using build-in functions

-Use input parameters to be able to re-use CloudFormation templates-
+Use input parameters to be able to re-use CloudFormation templates.

 ## Overview
 1. Create a CloudFormation template using build-in functions `Fn::Base64` and `Fn::Sub`.